ThoberDetofeno/python-challenges/teste.md

 For data processing, I chose PostgreSQL with TimescaleDB for time-series optimization, PGVector for semantic search, and Redis for caching.
 This hybrid approach ensures both speed and scalability.

-The key innovation is my tiered storage strategy: hot data for the last 90 days stays fully indexed, warm data uses compression, and cold data is archived - optimizing both performance and cost.
+The important point is Hybrid Storage Architecture, I implemented a three-tier storage strategy: hot data for the last 90 days, warm data  for the last 1 year, and cold data more that 1 year.

 ---